AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Introduction

-Overall, this work makes three key contributions. \textbf{(1)} We offer a large-scale and comprehensive description of public discourse across different communication channels.
-To the best of our knowledge, this is the first study to examine discourse across both top-down (professionally created) and bottom-up (publicly generated) content on LLMs and their applications in health. \textbf{(2)} We categorize six health subdomains where LLMs can be applied, which can guide future research on understanding and evaluating LLM deployment in health contexts. \textbf{(3)} We provide empirical evidence on the current state of public discussions about LLMs and identify literacy and governance gaps.
-We discuss the implications for using discourse as a diagnostic tool to understand public perception and attention and for developing more effective communication approaches and design strategies that can help to support public agency and knowledge for meaningful and mindful engagement with LLMs.
+Overall, this work makes three key contributions. \textbf{(1)} We offer a large-scale and comprehensive examination of public discourse across five different communication channels.
+To the best of our knowledge, this is the first study to study discourse across both top-down (professionally created) and bottom-up (publicly generated) content on LLMs and their applications in health. \textbf{(2)} We categorize six health subdomains where LLMs can be applied, which can guide future research on understanding and evaluating LLM deployment in health contexts. \textbf{(3)} We provide empirical evidence on the current state of public discussions about LLMs and identify literacy and governance gaps.
+We discuss the implications for using discourse as a diagnostic tool to understand public perception and attention and for developing more effective communication approaches and design strategies to support user agency and knowledge for meaningful and mindful engagement with LLMs.